swiftlysingh/Shots/README.md

 5. Update `baseurl` field in `_config.yml` file with whatever domain you used in step 4.
 6. And that's it, your website is set.
 To view, go to [shots.pushpinderpalsingh.com/](https://shots.pushpinderpalsingh.com/) (or whatever you have in the CNAME file) and if you don't have one, you can go to [[yourusername].github.io/photography](http://yourusername.github.io/photography)

-And of course, you don't want my name at the bottom to show up.
-You can change it in `_config.yml` file as well as few other settings like your google analytics etc.
+You can change my name in `_config.yml` file.

+You can also autmate the deployement of your new Photos using [AutoShots](https://github.com/pushpinderpalsingh/AutoShots)

 ## Acknowledgment
 - I am not a web developer.
 All the credit for this website goes to [Ram](https://github.com/rampatra).